CKalitin/ckalitin.github.io/_posts/1961-04-12-transition-to-robotaxis.md

 I've found two methods for analysing the value of autonomous driving, cost per hours and cost per kilometer.
 The cost per hour method is more useful for selling self driving software to consumers, while the cost per kilometer method is more useful for analysing ride hailing.

 First, cost per hour.
 FSD Beta currently costs $200/Month.
 Assuming you commute 20 hours per month (1 hour per work day), this is $10 / hour.
-There are two components to how enticing saving one hour of driving is to a consumer: the value of the regained time and the value of alliviating the stress of driving.
+There are two components to how enticing saving one hour of driving is to a consumer: the value of the regained time and the value of alleviating the stress of driving.
 A low-income teenager's time is not very valuable and they may like driving, so the value of FSD is low.
 A corporate middleman's time is more valuable and they may feel souless after commuting for a decade, making self driving car software very valuable.

 Your car becoming driving itself is a much better experience than driving yourself.
 How much better it is depends on the time since you got your license.
 The most high-end experience of transportation is a luxury car with a chauffer.
 Self driving software allows for the chauffer element to reach every consumer.